 A person’s pores may be more or less noticeable depending on their skin type.
-Some home remedies may help improve the appearance of large pores.
+Some home remedies, such as using water-based skin products, may help minimize the appearance of large pores.

 There are two types of pores.
 One releases the body’s natural oil, called sebum, and the other releases sweat.
 Sometimes the oil-releasing pores may appear enlarged.

 It is not possible to get rid of large pores, but there are ways to reduce their appearance, such as:

 This article explores how to make large pores less visible.
 It also discusses how to promote skin health and what further treatments are available.

 It may not be possible to get rid of large pores, but there are ways to make them look smaller, including keeping the skin supple and stopping the pores from becoming clogged.